Product Information & Size Chart

 Made in Japan (Kyushu region)

-This Naginata Jiki Shinkage Ryu Naginata is made in Kyushu, at the Horinouchi workshop, from a single piece of red or white oak.
+This Naginata Jiki Shinkage Ryu Naginata is made in Kyushu, at the Aramaki workshop, from a single piece of red oak.

 Please note that because the Naginata does not fit into our engraving machine, this model cannot be engraved.